kyma-project/community/docs/guidelines/content-guidelines/01-user-docs.md

 - `index.html` for configuration
 - `README.md` as the home page
 - `.nojekyll` preventing GitHub Pages from ignoring files that begin with an underscore
-- `_sidebar.md` listing all Markdown documents to be displayed and ruling navigation between those documents on the webiste
+- `_sidebar.md` listing all Markdown documents to be displayed and ruling navigation between those documents on the website

-> **NOTE:** A flat directory structre, with all Markdown files on the same level, requires a single `sidebar.md` file listing Markdown documents to be displayed.
-However, using subfolders requires one `sidebar.md` per folder, for the navigation between the documents to work properly.
+> **NOTE:** If you have a flat directory structure, with all Markdown files on the same level, you need only a single `sidebar.md` file listing the Markdown documents to be displayed.
+However, if there are subfolders, you need one `sidebar.md` per folder, for the navigation between the documents to work properly.

 ## Publish a document from the `/kyma` repository